fbredius/wdm-group-2/README.md

 > Installation
 1. Install the gcloud CLI from [here](https://cloud.google.com/sdk/docs/install).

 ___

 2. Open a terminal and run `gcloud init`.

 ___

 3. Authorize the console to your GCP`gcloud
     - `gcloud auth login`
     - opens window: login

 ___

 4. Run `gcloud config set project versatile-field-350813` in your terminal.
 This sets our WDM project on Google Cloud for your current configuration of the CLI.

 ___

+5.

+Run `gcloud container clusters get-credentials web-scale-cluster --zone europe-west4-a --project versatile-field-350813` in your terminal.

+5.

-5. Run `gcloud container clusters get-credentials web-scale-cluster --zone europe-west4-a --project versatile-field-350813` in your terminal.
+Run `gcloud container clusters get-credentials web-scale-cluster --zone europe-west4-a --project versatile-field-350813` in your terminal.
 This updates **kubeconfig** to get **kubectl** to use a GKE cluster.
 ___

 6. Navigate to the project root with cloud shell (`cd C:\User\.....\wdm-group-2`)

 ___

 7. `echo %USERNAME% && echo %USERDOMAIN%` (No idea what this does)

 ___

 8. The Docker security group is called docker-users.
 To add a user from the Administrator command prompt, run the following command:
    `net localgroup docker-users <DOMAIN>\<USERNAME> /add`.
     - Where *DOMAIN* is your Windows domain.
     - *USERNAME* is your user name.
     - On Linux, run: `sudo usermod -a -G docker ${USER}`